percona/pmm-doc/docs/pmm-upgrade/upgrade_agent.md

 ### 1. Package Manager method

 The package manager method is generally more convenient and efficient.
-Percona provides the [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) package, which helps you install Percona software, including the PMM Client.
-The PMM Client is available from the `pmm-client` repository.
+Percona provides the [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) package, which helps you install Percona software, including PMM Client.
+PMM Client is available from the `pmm-client` repository.

 To deploy a new version of the Client via package manager, simply replace the currently installed package with the latest version of the PMM Client or with a specific version.